RickEnd/stringplus/README.md

 ## Part 5.
 Bonus.
 Implementation of special string processing functions

 Bonus assignment for extra points.
 You must implement some string processing functions from the String class (described [here](#special-string-processing-functions-from-the-string-class-in-c)):
-- The functions must be placed in the s21_string.h library.
+- The functions must be placed in the string.h library.
 - All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to functions implementation, excluding the requirement to compare your implementation with the standard.

-💡 [Tap here](https://forms.yandex.ru/cloud/6418126b02848f263d78c4a1/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.